 In the ordinary course of business, the Company enters into agreements that may include indemnification provisions.
 Pursuant to such agreements, the Company may indemnify, hold harmless and defend indemnified parties for losses suffered or incurred by the indemnified party.
 Some of the provisions will limit losses to those arising from third-party actions.
 In some cases, the indemnification will continue after the termination of the agreement.
 The maximum potential amount of future payments the Company could be required to make under these provisions is not determinable.
-The Company has also entered into indemnification agreements with its directors and officers that require the Company to indemnify its directors and officers against liabilities that may arise by reason of their status or service as directors or officers to the fullest extent permitted by Delaware corporate law.
+The Company has also entered into indemnification agreements with certain officers and directors which provide, among other things, that the Company will indemnify and advance expenses incurred in connection with certain actions, suits or proceedings to such officer or director, under the circumstances and to the extent provided for therein, for expenses, damages, judgments, fines and settlements he or she may be required to pay in actions or proceedings which he or she is or may be made a party by reason of his or her position as a director, officer or other agent of the Company, and otherwise to the fullest extent permitted under Delaware law and the Company's Bylaws.
 The Company currently has directors' and officers' insurance.